yasserfds/thatguyjamal/README.md

 ## Active Projects (2023)

+[The Code Library](https://github.com/ThatGuyJamal/The-Code-Library) - Search for developers, by developers!

+[Code Goblin](https://github.com/ThatGuyJamal/Code-Goblin) - A Discord Bot made for programmers and technology enthusiast!

 [Audio Lion](https://github.com/audio-lion-dev/Audio-Lion) - A simple audio player and downloader for your desktop, built in rust!

-[Code Goblin](https://github.com/ThatGuyJamal/Code-Goblin) - A Discord Bot made for programmers and technology enthusiast!

 ### Future projects / goals in tech
 - Research AI / matchine learning with audio 🎼